Major & Minor

 Two undergraduates have joined a summer research project focused on building a machine-learning interface that generates musical scores from audio files.Read More

-According to a 2013 National Association of Colleges and Employers survey, computer engineering is one of the best-paying majors, with an average starting salary of $70,300 for bachelor’s degree graduates.
+According to a 2016 National Association of Colleges and Employers survey, electrical engineering is one of the best-paying majors, with an average starting salary over $73,000 for bachelor’s degree graduates.

 Electrical and computer engineering skills are critical in our digital age.
 The field impacts many others, from health care to energy, telecommunications to entertainment.
 At Rochester, we prepare our students for graduate studies or industrial positions where they can make the world ever better.Learn More